What Is Heartworm Disease?

 The American Heartworm Society

 recommends that you get your pets tested annually for heartworms.
-If you believe your pet may be infected with heartworms, Houston Humane Society is here to help.
-Visit our veterinary clinic in Houston, TX to schedule an appointment with one of our veterinarians or give us a call today
+If you believe your pet may be infected with heartworms, the Houston Humane Society Wellness Clinic is here to help.
+Schedule an appointment with one of our veterinarians at our Wellness Clinic in Houston, TX or give us a call today

 to learn more!